-On June 23, 2020, a purported company stockholder filed a derivative complaint (captioned Lazarus v.
-Davis et al., Case No. 20-cv-0843) in the U.S. District Court for the District of Delaware against our directors and certain of our current and former executive officers.
-The complaint asserts claims for contribution, breach of fiduciary duty, waste of corporate assets, and unjust enrichment arising from allegations similar to those in the federal securities class action described above.
+On June 23, 2020, another derivative complaint (captioned Lazarus v.
+Davis et al., Case No. 20-cv-0843) was filed in the U.S. District Court for the District of Delaware.
+Like the previous derivative complaint, the complaint asserts claims for breach of fiduciary duty, waste of corporate assets, and unjust enrichment arising from allegations similar to those in the federal securities class action described above.
+On September 9, 2020, the Court transferred the case to the U.S. District Court for the Southern District of California and re-captioned the case Lazarus v.
+Davis et al., Case No. 20-cv-1774.

 On July 24, 2020, we filed complaints against (i) Aurobindo Pharma Limited and its affiliate Aurobindo Pharma USA, Inc. and (ii) Teva Pharmaceuticals USA, Inc. and its affiliate Teva Pharmaceutical Industries Ltd., and on July 30, 2020, we filed complaints against (i) Hetero Labs Limited and its affiliates Hetero Labs Limited Unit-V and Hetero USA Inc., (ii) MSN Laboratories Private Ltd. and its affiliate MSN Pharmaceuticals, Inc., and (iii) Zydus Pharmaceuticals (USA) Inc. and its affiliate Cadila Healthcare Limited.
 These complaints, which were filed in the United States District Court for the District of Delaware, allege infringement of certain of our Orange Book-listed patents covering NUPLAZID.
+The cases have been assigned to the Honorable Richard G. Andrews.
+On September 1, 2020, Aurobindo filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity.
+On September 22, 2020, we filed our answer to Aurobindo's counterclaims.
+On August 31, 2020, Teva filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity.
+On September 21, 2020, we filed our answer to Teva's counterclaims.
+On October 5, 2020, Hetero filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity.
+On September 30, 2020, MSN filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity regarding certain of our Orange Book-listed patents covering NUPLAZID.

-We currently believe that none of the foregoing claims or actions pending against us as of June 30, 2020 is likely to have, individually or in the aggregate, a material adverse effect on our business, liquidity, financial position, or results of operations.
+We currently believe that none of the foregoing claims or actions pending against us as of September 30, 2020 is likely to have, individually or in the aggregate, a material adverse effect on our business, liquidity, financial position, or results of operations.
 Given the unpredictability inherent in litigation, however, we cannot predict the outcome of these matters.
 We are unable to estimate possible losses or ranges of losses that may result from these matters, and therefore we have not accrued any amounts in connection with these matters other than attorneys' fees incurred to date.